mrcraked/ClosedUnhealthyShockwave/README.md

-# Scarlett, Discord bot who helps you about games
+# Scarlett Discord bot
-at first this project was made by indee programmer
+a discord bot who helps you about games at first this project was made by indee programmer

 Todo Readme, Command list & category, credits,